The Sergeant's Daughter

 The Sergeant's Daughter (Der große Zapfenstreich) is a 1952 West German war romance film directed by George Hurdalek and starring Johanna Matz, Jan Hendriks and Friedrich Domin.
-It was based on a 1903 novel by Franz Adam Beyerlein which portrayed life in the army of William II.
+It was based on a 1903 novel by Franz Adam Beyerlein which portrayed life in the army of Wilhelm II.

 It was made at the Bavaria Studios in Munich and on location at historic barracks at Ingolstadt.
 The film's sets were designed by Robert Herlth and Kurt Herlth.

 Synopsis

 Before the outbreak of the First World War, the daughter of a sergeant in the cavalry falls in love with a junior officer, despite already being engaged to another soldier.